What is Colombia known for?

 5# Bogotá, the capital city

-Bogotá is the capital of the country.
-More than 8.3 million people live there.
-The weather is cool throughout the year, and it’s regarded by Colombians from other cities as “bad,” although this might not be so true.
+Bogotá is the country’s capital, and more than 8.3 million people live there.
+The weather is cool throughout the year, and Colombians from other cities regard it as “bad,” although this might not be so true.

-There is a lot of nightlife, restaurants, and excellent museums to visit, such as the Gold Museum, the one with the largest amount of gold pieces in the world.
-The National Museum and Botero museum also stand out.
+There is a lot of nightlife, restaurants, and excellent museums to visit, such as the Gold Museum, which has the largest collection of gold pieces in the world.
+The National Museum and Botero Museum also stand out.

-One of the city’s landmarks is Monserrate, the east mountain with a church on top where you can go on foot, by cable car, or by a small cable train.
+One of the city’s landmarks is Monserrate, the east mountain with a church on top.
+You can visit it on foot, by cable car, or by a small cable train.
 The salt cathedral in the nearby town of Zipaquira is another must-see.

 4# Cali, the salsa capital